Macchindra Kambli

-Macchindra Kambli (4 April 1947 – 30 September 2007) was a veteran Marathi theatre actor, director, and producer.
+Macchindra Kambli popularly known as Baablya (4 April 1947 – 30 September 2007) was a veteran Marathi theatre actor, director, and producer.
 Known for his humorous style, he brought Malvani dialect to the mainstream of Marathi theatre.
 He acted, directed and produced Malvani/ Marathi plays.
 He died on 30 September 2007 at the age of 60.

 Early life

 He was born in Rewandi village, Sindhudurg, Maharashtra.
 His father died when he was a child, and was raised by his mother.

 Career

 He had established Bhadrakali Productions, a banner known for its ethnic Malvani comedies.